 Pileo was thinking.
-No point in sparing filters, said Pileo.
-But we're going to have to re-thread the candle before we go much further, but that'll take tim.
-We'll need to tend down for the night.
+No point in sparing filters, she said.
+But we're going to have to re-thread the candle before we go much further, and that'll take time.
+We'll need to tent down for the night.
 How's the coffee coming?